rust-embedded/book/src/appendix/glossary.md

 A Board Support Crate provides a high level interface configured for a specific board.
 It usually depends on a [HAL](#hal) crate.
-There is a more detailed description on the [memory-mapped registers page](../start/registers.md).
+There is a more detailed description on the [memory-mapped registers page](../start/registers.md) or for a broader overview see [this video](https://youtu.be/vLYit_HHPaY).

 ### FPU